-In May 2020, we entered into an amended and restated exclusive license agreement, or the BCM License Agreement, with BCM, pursuant to which we obtained (a) an exclusive worldwide license, with the right to sublicense, under certain patent rights and other intellectual property rights of BCM, to make, have made, use, market, sell, offer to sell, lease, import and export products in a particular field, except that such license is non-exclusive within a particular subfield, and in addition with respect to certain patent rights such license is limited to two particular subfields, and (b) an exclusive, worldwide sublicense, with the right to further sublicense, under all patent rights and other intellectual property rights that are exclusively licensed to BCM by a certain third party licensor, to make, have made, use, market, sell, offer to sell, lease, import and export products in the same field.
+In June 2017, we signed a License Agreement, or the License Agreement, with BCM, whereby we acquired a royalty-bearing, worldwide, exclusive license to BCM's rights in Subject Technology and related patent rights in the field of viral infection.
+In May 2020, we entered into an amended and restated exclusive license agreement, or the A&R License Agreement, with BCM, pursuant to which we obtained (a) an exclusive worldwide license, with the right to sublicense, under certain patent rights and other intellectual property rights of BCM, to make, have made, use, market, sell, offer to sell, lease, import and export products in a particular subfields, and (b) an exclusive, worldwide sublicense, with the right to further sublicense, under all patent rights and other intellectual property rights do BCM by a certain third party licensor, to make, have made, use, market, sell, offer to sell, lease, import and export products in the same field.
 Our rights are subject to the rights of the U.S. government and certain rights retained by BCM.

-Unless earlier terminated, the BCM License Agreement will expire on a country-by-country basis with respect to a product upon the later of (a) the expiration of the last to expire valid claim of a patent or patent application covering such product in such country or (b) 10 years after the first commercial sale of such product in such country.
-We may terminate the BCM License Agreement in its entirety at any time for convenience upon a certain number of days' written notice.
-BCM may terminate the BCM License Agreement in its entirety for our uncured material default.
+Unless earlier terminated, the A&R License Agreement will expire on a country-by-country basis with respect to a product upon the later of (a) the expiration of the last to expire valid claim of a patent or patent application covering such product in such country or (b) 10 years after the first commercial sale of such product in such country.
+We may terminate the A&R License Agreement in its entirety at any time for convenience upon a certain number of days' written notice.
+BCM may terminate the A&R License Agreement in its entirety for our uncured material default.